coryshaw/hugo-aurora-theme/README.md

 # aurora
-Aurora is an elegant and minimalistic theme for the Hugo static site generator
+Aurora is an elegant and minimalistic theme for the [Hugo](http://gohugo.io) static website engine.